wiktorw95/wiktorw95/README.md

 ### About Me
 - 📍 Based in **Gdynia, Poland**.
 - 🎓 Specialized in **Artificial Intelligence** at PJATK.
-- 🛠️ Currently building innovative solutions involving **IoT, Robotics, and Machine Learning**.
+- 🛠️ Currently building innovative solutions involving **Web Development and Machine Learning**.
 - 🌍 When I'm not coding, you can find me **traveling**, staying active through **sports**, or hanging out with friends.

 ---